 This article is educational and not medical advice.
 If you are worried about sudden shedding, scalp symptoms, or side effects, talk to a licensed clinician.

+Tracking matters more than any product because products without measurement are guesswork, and you cannot know whether something helped, hurt, or did nothing without a baseline.
 Most people who worry about hair loss jump straight to products, supplements, or prescriptions.
 That is understandable.
 The anxiety is real.
-But products without measurement are guesswork.
 If you start minoxidil, finasteride, or a new shampoo without a baseline, you have no way to know if it helped, hurt, or did nothing.
 Tracking is the one habit that makes every other decision smarter, because it turns subjective anxiety into objective data.

 Think of tracking as an investment: a few minutes per week now saves you months of confusion later.
 It also makes clinician conversations dramatically more productive.
 Instead of saying "I think it got worse," you can show timestamped comparison photos and say "crown coverage dropped 15% over eight weeks in a consistent capture setup."

-Your baseline is not one selfie.
-It is a repeatable capture setup.
-The goal is boring consistency so any change is real, not lighting or angle artifacts.
+A trustworthy baseline is a repeatable capture setup, not a single selfie, because any future change must be distinguishable from lighting or angle artifacts.
+The goal is boring consistency so any change is real.
 If you cannot reproduce your exact photo conditions next Tuesday, you do not have a baseline; you have a snapshot.

 Choose your angles